 Wild camping in England and Wales is not allowed, with the exception of Dartmoor.

-Wild camping in Germany is pretty similar to Austria, well, almost all of central Europe have similar rules against wild camping.
-You are allowed to do a one night bivouac.
+In Germany is pretty similar to Austria, you are allowed to do a one night bivouac.

 However, in Germany they have started to recognize that not everyone wants to do camping at a “all inclusive” campsite.

 And there are now actually some designated areas where you are allowed to wild camp”ish”.